-Monitoring mode on the ladder editor, offers two display modes.
-The default shows the coils with Green (ON) or Red (OFF) line colour.
+The monitoring mode on the ladder editor offers two display modes.
+The default shows the coils with Green (ON) or Red (OFF) line color.
 This may be preferable when programming and troubleshooting on a desktop.

 The other monitoring mode is called Block Fill.
 This will reflect the states of your logic with Green (ON) fill or Red (OFF) line colour for your contacts and coils.
 It will make viewing the states of your logic much easier on plant floors and when monitoring the logic from a distance.